MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/server-driven-paging.md

 }
 ```

 This sets the number of items per page to 2.
-Let's assume the collection has a total of 5 products.
+Let's assume the entity set has a total of 5 products.
 To fetch the first page, simply fetch the entity set:

 ```http
 GET http://localhost:5000/Products